Consultations to inform the Canadian Poverty Reduction Strategy (CPRS) have begun!

 - Reconciliation as Sacred Work, by Darlene O'Leary, Christian Week (July 2016).

-Take action and have your voice heard by signing the Dignity for All form below!
+Take action and have your voice heard!

 As people of faith and justice, it is time to stand in solidarity with those who carry the burden of poverty and call out for a strategy that will improve the lives of millions of people across Canada.